 Benefits to co-hosting the Interaction conference include

 - Recruitment of your students.
 Many of the professionals in attendance are in Director-level positions at leading creative agencies and Fortune 500 companies, and are in a position to hire.
 This creates an opportune time for a recruitment event for your students.
-Companies recruiting at Interaction Week 2017 included Adobe.
-Bloomberg, IBM, as well as design consultancies such as Razorfish, Moment, Perka and R/GA.
+Companies recruiting at Interaction Week 2018 included Adobe, Amazon, Microsoft, as well as design consultancies such as Designit, Reaktor and R/GA.